-Management estimates that the ATV market reached its North American peak of 915,000 retail units sold in season 2005, and it has since been declining.
-In recent years, some consumers have shifted from ATVs to recreational SSVs.
-Management estimates that the global ATV market represented approximately 380,000 units in season 2015, down approximately 4% from season 2014.
+In recent years, several consumers have shifted from ATVs to SSVs.
+Management estimates that the global ATV market represented approximately 383,000 units in season 2016, up approximately 1% from season 2015.

 The Can-Am ATV line-up targets a broad range of consumers within the recreational, recreational-sport and sport sectors.
-In total, the Company offers a total of 45 models, including a youth model and a six-wheel ATV.
-Management estimates that its global market share in season 2015 reflected a number four position.
+The Company offers a total of 45 models, including a youth model and a six-wheel ATV.
+Management estimates that its global market share in season 2016 reflected a number three position.

-For season 2016, suggested retail prices for the Company's ATV models (including youth models) range from approximately US\$2,850 to US\$17,150 in the United States.
+For season 2017, suggested retail prices for the Company's ATV models (including youth models) range from approximately US\$2,350 to US\$16,150 in the United States.